mayabenowitz/Origins/README.md

 Another distributes treated water toward surrounding vegetation.
 Another houses sensors to collect data.
 Another forms habitat cavities outside the structural zone.

+**The distributed root system makes the home earthquake resistant!**

 ### Then the clay itself becomes a metamaterial

 We shouldn't think: